webbpinner/OpenVDMv2-PortOffice/INSTALL.md

 sudo nano /etc/apache2/sites-available/000-default.conf
 ```

-Copy text below into the Apache2 configuration file just above </VirtualHost>.
+Copy the text below to the end Apache2 configuration file just above `</VirtualHost>`.
 You will need to alter the directory locations to match the locations selected for the CruiseData directory:

 ```
   Alias /OpenVDMv2-PortOffice /var/www/OpenVDMv2-PortOffice